-Drawing heavily on Chapter 5, Become a Global Networker, of The International Advantage Get Noticed Get Hired! this workshop focuses on helping international students develop advanced networking communication skills which are needed to help them create genuine relationships with a new base of U.S contacts.
-Packet with counterintuitive information grounded on reliable research this session often makes international students feel uncomfortable at first while causing them to be introspective about how they view networking.
+Drawing heavily on Chapter 5, Become a Global Networker, of The International Advantage Get Noticed Get Hired! this workshop focuses on helping international students develop advanced networking communication skills which will help them create genuine relationships with a new base of U.S contacts.
+Packet with counterintuitive information grounded on reliable research this session often makes international students feel a little uncomfortable at first, while causing them to be introspective about how they view networking.
 As the session progresses, it is our experience that most students, on their own, re-frame their approach to networking and look forward to meeting new people.
 This is a normally a 2-part program.
 Part 2 is when students report their individual networking results.
 This is a challenging, results-driven workshop.
 This program is only available for graduate international students.
 Content is not appropriate for undergraduate students.
-Contact us to learn more and we will review with you in more detail the “thought process” behind the design of our networking program.
+Contact us to learn more and we will review with you in more detail the "thought process" behind the design of our networking program.

 I attended Marcelo's seminar on Networking in the US, and found it helpful.
 He answered some of the most pressing yet hard to ask questions that we have as international students in the US.
 The session was interactive, and he provided real life examples that made his advice both authentic and relatable.